 1. Keep your house clean and dry

 Of course, food is another attraction for pests and rodents.
-After dinner, make sure all food debris is swept and mopped off the floor and counter tops.
-In your kitchen, have a separate garbage bin for food waste.
+After dinner, make sure all food debris is swept and mopped off the floor and countertops.
+In your kitchen, have a separate garbage bin to store food waste.
 The lid has to be tightly sealed at all times.
-The restaurant rule, “clean as you go” should also be applied in your home.
+The restaurant rule, “clean as you go,” should also be applied in your home.
 Family members must clean their plates, glasses and utensils and pick up debris on the floor after they have eaten.

 Keep track of the garbage collection schedule in your area and follow it consistently.
-The more often you remove garbage, the fewer reasons pests have of staying at your home.
+The more often you remove the garbage, the fewer reasons pests have to stay at your home.

 2. Limit access to your house

 Routinely check your home for cracks, busted screen doors and leaks.
-If there are damaged baseboards, cupboards, pipes, sinks and toilets, apply silicone caulk to seal of potential entry points.
-If screens have holes, cover them with plaster then buy replacement screens right away.
+If there are damaged baseboards, cupboards, pipes, sinks and toilets, apply silicone caulk to seal potential entry points.
+Cover screens with plaster.
+If screens have holes, then buy replacement screens immediately.
 Open cracks must be sealed immediately.
 It only takes a hole the size of a dime for a mouse to squeeze through and get inside your home.

 As much as we love our pets, the most ideal place for them is outside the house.
 No matter how often you clean them, pets are natural nesting grounds for pests such as fleas and ticks.
-They also track in dirt, bacterial and fecal matter indoors.
+They also track dirt, bacteria and fecal matter indoors.

 Keep all shoes outside the living areas and discard all used clothing when you get home.
-Shoes and clothing bring in dust mites which find cultivate their population in your carpet, mattress, upholstery, pillows and blankets.
-These dust mites excrete fragments which become airborne allergens.
+Shoes and clothing bring in dust mites, which find cultivate their population in your carpet, mattress, upholstery, pillows and blankets.
+These dust mites excrete fragments that become airborne allergens.

 3. Defend your home!

 No matter how stringent you are with your pest control measures, invaders are bound to find their way inside.
-Thus, always remain vigilant and set your interior perimeter defense.
-As they say the best offense is a strong defense!
+Thus, always remain vigilant and set your interior perimeter defence.
+As they say, the best offence is a strong defence!

 Boric acid.
-This substance slowly kills ants, cockroaches and other insects that can get through crack and crevices.
+This substance slowly kills ants, cockroaches and other insects that can get through cracks and crevices.

 Chalk, pesticide gel and pellets.
 Effective for roaches and rats.
-Death takes time and often both vermin and pest die in the company of family and friends.
+Death takes time, and both vermin and pests often die in the company of family and friends.

 Traps.
-In addition to the mouse trap there are also glue traps that are effective in luring and trapping mice, roaches and flies.
-Here’s a valuable tip: Mice can’t seem to resist peanut butter and cockroaches take nicely to rice.
+In addition to the mouse trap, glue traps are effective in luring and trapping mice, roaches and flies.
+Here’s a valuable tip: Mice can’t seem to resist peanut butter, and cockroaches take nicely to rice.

 4. Conduct regular preventive maintenance

-In addition to your Do-it-Yourself Pest Control approach, conduct a preventive maintenance check up of your home every six months.
-You can hire an experienced maintenance man, an electrician or a contractor to assist you in assessing the overall condition of your home.
+In addition to your Do-it-Yourself Pest Control approach, conduct a preventive maintenance checkup of your home every six months.
+You can hire an experienced electrical company, an electrician or a contractor to assist you in assessing the overall condition of your home.

 5. Hire the professionals

 Lastly, use professional pest control services in Gold Coast.
-If you want long-term results you have to use the right equipment and hire the best people for the job.
-Not only can the professionals eliminate the vast majority of the pest population; they can advise you on the best strategies to keep them away from your home,
+If you want long-term results, you must use the right equipment and hire the best people for the job.
+Not only can the professionals eliminate the vast majority of the pest population, they can advise you on the best strategies to keep pests away from your home,

 Pest control should be a daily activity.
-Keeping our home clean; especially high-activity areas like the kitchen can be tedious but these efforts ensure the health and safety of everyone under the same roof.
+Keeping our home clean, especially in high-activity areas like the kitchen, can be tedious, but these efforts ensure the health and safety of everyone under the same roof.